Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Robert was also a preacher for the Wesleyan Methodist churches in Maidenhead and Cookham Rise and in 1865 he wrote a book entitled, A Collection of Favourite Hymns used by the Wesleyan Methodist Sabbath & Day Schools, of which Robert was superintendent.

 On 22nd July 1886 Robert was forced to be absent from a a day trip with the Wesleyan Sunday and day Schools to Burnham Beeches due to severe illness.
 10 days later Robert passed away on 1st August 1886.
+The Reading Mercury reported on the funeral on the 14th august 1886:

-Mary Ann Curtis Treffry was born Mary Ann Curtis Cullern on 4th September 1789, the second daughter of Thomas Cullern, a well respected tradesman in Maidenhead and his wife Ann Curties.
+Mary Ann Curtis Treffry was born Mary Ann Curtis Cullern on 4th September 1789, the second daughter of Thomas Cullern, a well-respected tradesman in Maidenhead and his wife Ann Curties.
 On 17th January 1820 Mary Ann married Robert Walker Snr in Dudley Worcestershire.
-Both Mary Ann, her husband Robert Snr, son Robert and her step daughter Jemima Griffin Walker were extremely active Wesleyan Methodists and can be credited with the building of a Methodist Church in Maidenhead.
+Both Mary Ann, her husband Robert Snr, son Robert and her stepdaughter Jemima Griffin Walker were extremely active Wesleyan Methodists and can be credited with the building of a Methodist Church in Maidenhead.

 In 1866 her relative James A Macdonald complied Mary Ann's memoirs into a book entitled Heavenward: Memorials of Mrs M. A. C. Treffry of Maidenhead.

-Jemima Griffin Higgs was born Jemima Griffin Walker in Dudley Worcestershire in 1807 to Robert Walker and his 1st wife Elizabeth Griffin.
+Jemima Griffin Higgs was born Jemima Griffin Walker in Dudley Worcestershire in 1807 to Robert Walker and his first wife Elizabeth Griffin.
 Jemima remained in Maidenhead after her husband's death.
 She lived alone with only one general servant for company until her own death on 3rd November 1886

 On 13th November 1886 the Slough, Eton and Windsor Observer reported:

-"Death of Mrs J. G. Higgs - In the removal by death of Mrs Jemima Griffin Higgs, of 3 Orchard Villas, Castle Hill, widow of the late John Higg.s Esq., J.P., who died on 4th June 1867, the local wesleyan body have lost another great supporter of their cause.
+"Death of Mrs J. G. Higgs - In the removal by death of Mrs Jemima Griffin Higgs, of 3 Orchard Villas, Castle Hill, widow of the late John Higgs Esq., J.P., who died on 4th June 1867, the local Wesleyan body have lost another great supporter of their cause.
 Mrs. Higgs had been in ill-health for many years, and at times could only get about with assistance, and this necessitated her being for the most part confined to her house.
 On Wednesday, the 3rd Inst., the deceased lady appeared if anything a little better than usual, but shortly after going to rest she had a fit of coughing and ruptured a blood vessel.
 Dr. Plume and Mr. Montgomery were at once summoned, but their aid was of no avail, and the sufferer passed away at around 9 o'clock, having attained the age of 79.

 The funeral took place on Monday afternoon, at the Wesleyan chapel, in the presence of a large number of persons.
 It was of the simplest possible description, which was in accordance of the oft-expressed wish of the deceased.
 Not a single flower being placed on the coffin."

-To read more about the history of Maidenhead's Methodist communityand it's church, please click here.
+To read more about the history of Maidenhead's Methodist community and its church, please click here.

 Wednesday, 28 November 2012